UPS flashes a warning sign about the US economy - Local News 8

 “In the first quarter, deceleration in US retail sales resulted in lower volume than we anticipated, and we faced ongoing demand weakness in Asia,” said the company’s earnings statement.
 “Given current macro conditions, we expect volume to remain under pressure.”

+The company said that while January volumes were about what it had expected, the macroeconomic environment weakened, causing a 7% drop in volume in March compared to a year ago.
+That acceleration in the drop in volume “caused us pause,” said UPS CEO Carole Tome.

-Shares of UPS fell more than 5% in premarket trading on the news.
+Shares of UPS fell more than 6% in early trading on the news.

 UPS had already forecast last year that its 2023 profit margin would be tighter after it reported a record profit in 2022.
 Now it expects full-year earnings to be at the low end of that outlook “due to challenging macro conditions and changes in consumer behavior.”